camellyx/10707-deep-learning-project/README.md

 # 10707-deep-learning-project
 Deep Learning Course Project

 This repository contains our implementation of DQN, DDPG, and MADDPG that works on a slightly modified version of the predator-pray environment.
-The code for our models are contained in the multiagent-particle-envs/ folder.
-The modified environment is in multiagent-particle-envs/multiagent/scenarios/ folder.
-Our results, including trained weights and training rewards and losses are contained in the results/ folder.
+It also contains our results, including trained weights and training rewards and losses.

+Here is a summary of the folders:
+* multiagent-particle-envs/: This folder contains our implementation of DQN, DDPG, and MADDPG agents (dqn.py, ddpg.py, maddpg.py).
+It also contains the main file used for training and testing the agents (dqn_tag.py, ddpg_tag.py, maddpg_tag.py).
+* multiagent-particle-envs/multiagent/scenarios/: This folder contains the modified version of the predator-pray scenario (simple_tag_guided_1v1.py, simple_tag_guided_1v2.py, simple_tag_guided_2v1.py).
+* results/: This folder contains the trained weights of our DQN, DDPG, and MADDPG models, and the statistics collected during training.